Angiotensin II receptor blockers (ARBs)

 What are they?

-If you have taken an ARB in the second or third trimester of pregnancy it is important to let your doctor or midwife know straight away as your baby will need extra monitoring (see below).
+If you have taken an ARB in the second or third trimester it is important to let your doctor or midwife know straight away as your baby will need extra monitoring (see below).

 Risks